davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

     asm ("foo" : "=&t" (a) : "f" (b));

   * Some operands need to be in particular places on the stack.
-All output operands fall in this categoryGCC has no other way to know which registers the outputs appear in unless you indicate this in the constraints.
+All output operands fall in this category-GCC has no other way to know which registers the outputs appear in unless you indicate this in the constraints.